mkrapp/pystable/README.md

 Pystable
 ========
 Pystable is a static blog engine written in Python.
 Edit your posts as Markdown files, add some information, and Pystable converts everything into a complete static web page.
+An example web page can be found [here](https://www.liselotte.duckdns.org/pystable_test/)

 Requirements
 ============